 - Fast Move: Snarl

-- Charged Move: Foul Play and Aerial Ace
+- Charged Moves: Foul Play and Aerial Ace

-- Strengths: Dark, Ghost, Grass, Ground, and Psychic
+- Resistances: Dark, Ghost, Grass, Ground, and Psychic

 - Weaknesses: Electric, Fairy, Ice, and Rock